 - Garlic, minced (optional)

-- Fresh herbs (basil, parsley, or thyme to garnish)
+- Fresh herbs (basil, parsley or thyme for garnish)

 4.2 Directions

-On a clean surface or in a mixing bowl, create a mound with the flour and make a well in the center.
-Add the eggs and salt into the well.
-Gradually incorporate the flour into the eggs using your fingers or a fork, until a dough forms.
-Knead the dough for about 8-10 minutes until it becomes smooth and elastic.
-Wrap in plastic and let it rest for at least 30 minutes.
+- Make the Pasta Dough: Dump the flour on a clean counter and make a well in the middle.
+Crack the eggs into the well, add salt and slowly mix in flour with your fingers or a fork until you get a dough.
+Knead it about 8–10 minutes till it’s smooth and elastic.
+Wrap in plastic wrap and rest for at least 30 minutes.

-Bring a large pot of salted water to a gentle boil.
-Carefully add the ravioli, cooking in batches if necessary.
-Cook for about 3-5 minutes or until they float to the surface and are tender.
-Use a slotted spoon to remove them and transfer them to a plate.
+- Boil the Ravioli: Bring a big pot of salted water to a boil.
+Gently add ravioli in batches so they dont stick.
+Cook 3–5 minutes or until they float and are tender.
+Scoop them out with a slotted spoon.

 4.3 Cooking Tips